Skip to main content

 Finally, we run the pipeline with the ad_creatives resource and store the load information in the load_info.

-6. You can also load insights reports incrementally with defined granularity levels, fields, breakdowns, etc. As defined in the facebook_insights_source.
+6. You can also load insights reports incrementally with defined granularity levels, fields, breakdowns, etc., as defined in the facebook_insights_source.
 This function generates daily reports for a specified number of past days.

 load_data = facebook_insights_source(